bbcawodu/careadvisors-backend/README_Staff_Backend_API.md

 ### Available Navigator Appointments API (IN DEVELOPMENT)
+ALL DATES AND TIMES ARE UTC

 To retrieve available navigator appointments for a given dictionary of consumer preferences, submit a POST request to: http://picbackend.herokuapp.com/v1/getnavappointments/.
 The POST data a JSON document using the following template:

 ```
 {
-"Preferred Times": ['',
-                    '',
-                    '',
+"Preferred Times": ['2016-12-22T10:00:00'(Preferred Time must be a string iso formatted date and time),
+                    '2016-12-22T14:00:00'(Preferred Time must be a string iso formatted date and time),
+                    '2016-12-22T17:00:00'(Preferred Time must be a string iso formatted date and time),
                     ...
-                    ] (List of date times to request navigator appointments for)(Can be an Empty List),
+                    ] (List of date times to request navigator appointments for MUST BE IN UTC)(Can be an Empty List),
 }
 ```